 Dr. Thompson is an experienced and skilled cosmetic dentist who offers a personalized approach to your cosmetic and restorative dental health needs.
-Tooth bonding can provide a quick, painless, and economical solution for a range of cosmetic and dental health concerns.
+Tooth bonding can provide a quick, painless, and economical solution for various cosmetic and dental health concerns.

 Tooth Bonding in Greeley, CO

-The tooth bonding process is relatively simple and similar in many ways to getting a white dental filling.
-Our dentist in Greeley, CO uses a composite resin material that is color-matched to your natural smile.
+The tooth bonding process is relatively simple and similar to getting a white dental filling.
+Our dentist in Greeley, CO uses a composite resin material color-matched to your natural smile.

-- Step 1: The dentist cleans your tooth and prepares it for the bonding material.
+• Step 1: The dentist cleans and prepares your tooth for the bonding material.
 He removes minimal tooth structure.
-This process is painless and usually does not require local anesthesia, or numbing.
+This painless process usually does not require local anesthesia or numbing.

-- Step 3: UV light cures the material.
+• Step 3: UV light cures the material.
 This makes sure that the material hardens and adheres to your tooth.
-After it is cured, you are able to use your bonded tooth normally, and almost immediately.
+After it is cured, you can use your bonded tooth normally and almost immediately.

 This entire process can be completed in a single dental visit!

 What are the uses for tooth bonding?
-Tooth bonding can be the perfect solution for a range of (usually cosmetic) common dental concerns.
+Tooth bonding can be the perfect solution for various (usually cosmetic) common dental concerns.

-- Gaps between teeth: Tooth bonding closes small gaps, often called diastemas, in most cases.
+• Gaps between teeth: In most cases, tooth bonding closes small gaps, often called diastemas.

-- Discolored teeth: if you have one or more teeth that are discolored and considered resistant to teeth whitening products, tooth bonding can be used to create a whiter and more aesthetically pleasing smile.
+• Discolored teeth: if you have one or more teeth that are discolored and considered resistant to teeth whitening products, tooth bonding can create a whiter and more aesthetically pleasing smile.

 Tooth Bonding FAQs